terser/html-minifier-terser/README.md

 Output of resulting markup (e.g. `<p>foo</p>`)

 HTMLMinifier can’t know that original markup was only half of the tree; it does its best to try to parse it as a full tree and it loses information about tree being malformed or partial in the beginning.
 As a result, it can’t create a partial/malformed tree at the time of the output.

+## Security

+### ReDoS protection

+This minifier includes protection against Regular Expression Denial of Service (ReDoS) attacks:

+* Custom fragment quantifier limits: The `customFragmentQuantifierLimit` option (default: `1000`) prevents exponential backtracking by using bounded quantifiers instead of unlimited ones (`*` or `+`) in regular expressions.

+* Input length limits: The `maxInputLength` option allows you to set a maximum input size to prevent processing of excessively large inputs that could cause performance issues.

+* Custom fragment warnings: The minifier will warn you if your custom fragments contain unlimited quantifiers that could be vulnerable to ReDoS attacks.

+**Important:** When using custom `ignoreCustomFragments`, ensure your regular expressions don’t contain unlimited quantifiers (`*`, `+`) without bounds, as these can lead to ReDoS vulnerabilities.

+(Further improvements are needed.
+Contributions welcome.)

 ## Running benchmarks